flipcoder/midimech/README.md

 **IN DEVELOPMENT**

 Midimech is an alternative musical note layout system for next-gen grid controllers like the LinnStrument and LaunchPad X (and your computer keyboard).
-It uses a layout that I discovered years ago.
+It uses an isomorphic layout that I discovered years ago.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
 I used to map this layout to my mechanical keyboard and just play it like that.
 Because of this, my friends and I referred to it as "playing the mech", but you could also call the layout Diagonal Wicki-Hayden, Wholetone, or whatever you like.
 I prefer mech. 😎

 **Unlike the layout of other instruments, notes that sound good together are closer together, and notes that sound worse are furthest apart.**